ujubu/ccnp-ccie-lab-generator/README.md

 $ <b>cd ccnp-ccie-lab-generator</b>
 </pre>

 2\.
-Create a router/switch connections on input.txt as you can see as a example.
+Create a router connections on input.txt as you can see as a example.
 For more details, check the [input.txt](/input.txt) file.
 <pre>
 $ <b>